breser/git2consul/readme.md

       }]
     }

 The above example illustrates a 2 repo git2consul setup: one repo lives in an on-premises Git solution and the other is hosted at github.
-The hooks array under each repository defines how git2consul will be notified of changes.  git2consul supports [Atlassian Stash](https://confluence.atlassian.com/display/STASH/POST+service+webhook+for+Stash), [Atlassian Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/POST+hook+management), [GitHub](https://developer.github.com/v3/repos/hooks/) webhooks as well as a basic polling model.
+The hooks array under each repository defines how git2consul will be notified of changes.  git2consul supports [Atlassian Stash](https://confluence.atlassian.com/display/STASH/POST+service+webhook+for+Stash), [Atlassian Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/POST+hook+management), [GitHub](https://developer.github.com/v3/repos/hooks/), and [Gitlab](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md) webhooks as well as a basic polling model.

 Note that multiple webhooks can share the same port.
 The only constraint is that webhooks for different repos do not share the same port and path.